Lobectomy for Mesothelioma

 For patients with resectable mesothelioma, several surgical procedures may be used to remove as much malignant tissue as possible.[1]
 Not all patients are eligible for surgery based on how much cancer has spread, but for some, a lobectomy may slow tumor growth, relieve symptoms, and extend survival time.

-Mesothelioma Surgical Procedures
+Surgical Procedures for Pleural Mesothelioma

 Mesothelioma patients often receive a multi-modal approach to treatment.
 This means using a combination of two or more treatment modalities, most often with chemotherapy, surgery, and radiation therapy.